 Are you starting to get intrigued about Baidu?

 Check out these fun facts and statistics about China’s dominant search engine.

 What Is Baidu?

 Top 25 Fascinating Facts About Baidu You Need to Know

+Baidu has a long history of ups and downs, acquisitions, growth, and intrigue.
 Here is a list of some of the facts that make Baidu what it is today.

-The name Baidu was taken from a beautiful poem called The Green Jade Table in the Lantern Festival.
+The name Baidu was taken from a beautiful poem called “The Green Jade Table in the Lantern Festival.”
 Written by Xin Qiji (1140-1207), this haunting poem portrays the search for one’s dreams amidst chaotic distractions.

 “…Hundreds and thousands of times, for her I searched in chaos / Suddenly, I turned by chance, to where the lights were waning, and there she stood.” – Xin Qiji (translated)

 Baidu allows you to achieve a constant search for the ideal, and the word literally translates to “hundreds of times.”